dgaydukov/cert-aws/sa/files/sa.md

 Moreover vpc peering can't use NAT instance/gateway, IGW or VPG.
 * Virtual private gateway - VPC+VPN
 * Peering Connection - create private secure connection between 2 VPC
-* Egress-only Internet Gateway - egress(going out) only access from VPC to Internet over IPv6 Old terminology
+* EIGW - egress(going out) only access from VPC to Internet over IPv6.
+Nat gateway doesn't support IPv6, so if you private ec2 need internet for IPv6 traffic you have to use EIGW.
+EIGW (Egress-only Internet Gateway - highly available/scalable outbound communication component for IPv6 traffic.
+Just like nat, there is no way to establish inbound connection from the internet.
+Note that nat is outbound only for IPv4, and EIGW is outbound only for IPv6.
+IPv6 are globally unique, and are therefore public by default.
+You also need to add route to EIGW from private subnet.
+Old terminology
 * VPC = VRF (virtual routing and forwarding)
 * Subnet = VLAN